matsn0w/IIS-EmergencyLS-ELS-FiveM/README.md

-# Emergency Lighting System
+# EmergencyLS - Emergency Lighting System for FiveM

-## Description

-EmergencyLS is an all-in-one configurable Emergency Lighting System for the popular Grand Theft Auto V (GTA V) Modification, FiveM.
-We kept it simple, allowing generic ELS XML Configurations to work alongside our system.
+EmergencyLS is an all-in-one configurable Emergency Lighting System (ELS) for the popular Grand Theft Auto V (GTA V) multiplayer client called FiveM.

 The server-side element restricts controls to the driver and allows the driver to activate primary, secondary & warning lighting each with individually configurable key-bindings.
-Welcome to the best server-sided Emergency Lighting System for FiveM.
+Welcome to the best server-sided Emergency Lighting System for FiveM!

-## Features
+## Key Features

-* Configuration File
-* Multiple Stage Lighting Activation
-* Developer Configuration
-* Server-sided & Network Sync
+* Sirens and lights synced across the entire server
+* Easy configuration per vehicle
+* Create your own light patterns
+* Use native game sirens or use your own with [WMServerSirens](https://github.com/Walsheyy/WMServerSirens)
+* A simple yet comprehensive configuration
-* Server-sided Siren Support as Standard.
+* Support for 3 different light stages
-* Custom Light Patterns
-* ‘999 Mode Activated’ Sound Effect
-* Siren Beeps
-* ELS Beeps
-* Indicators
+* Support for up to 4 different sirens per vehicle

+...and more!

 ## Installation